vincenzocivale/blog_repo/src/pages/about.md

 I'm a PhD student in Biomedical Engineering, with a focus on applying machine learning techniques to provide personalized diagnostic systems.
 My work spans from **computer vision** on histological images to models based on **omics data**.

-This blog, **BME Log**, is my personal log of what I'm currently studying and working on.
+This blog, **AI x BIO Notes**, is my personal log of what I'm currently studying and working on.

 ## The Purpose of This Blog